Kazhuu/blog/content/posts/2021-10-8-bit-breadboard-cpu.md

 You may ask why would you want build something like this?
 Here are couple of things why I got so hooked into this in the first place:

-* learn how CPU works and what parts it consist of,
+* learn how CPU works on low level,
-* learn what microcode is and how it controls the different parts of the hardware,
+* learn about microcode and what it is,
-* learn how compiled binary code is actually executed by the hardware,
+* learn how binary code is actually executed by the hardware,
 * you will have much better picture of the whole software stack all way to the hardware,
 * and learn about logic gates, three-state logic, adders etc.